leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 3.1.7 \_get\_reward

-The revard have to be a float number between or equal to 0.0 and 1.0.
+The reward has to be a float number between or equal to 0.0 and 1.0.
 Delete the default `r_reward = 0.0`.
-Our revard algorythm looks like this:
+Our reward algorithm looks like this:

 ```python
 i_cellcount = np.clip(physicell.get_parameter('cell_count'), a_min=0, a_max=256)